wmbusmeters/wmbusmeters/README.md

 METER_TIME_BURSTING
 METER_TIMESTAMP
 ```

-(If you have supplied --json_floor=5 then you will also see METER_floor in the list)
+(If you have supplied `--json_floor=5` then you will also see `METER_floor` in the list)

-Note that the METER_TIMESTAMP and the timestamp in the json output, is in UTC format, this is not your localtime.
+Note that the `METER_TIMESTAMP` and the timestamp in the json output, is in UTC format, this is not your localtime.
 However the hr and fields output will print your localtime.

-You can add `shell=commandline` to a meter file stored in wmbusmeters.d, then this meter will use
+You can add `shell=commandline` to a meter file stored in `wmbusmeters.d`, then this meter will use
-this shell command instead of the command stored in wmbusmeters.conf.
+this shell command instead of the command stored in `wmbusmeters.conf`.

 You can use `--debug` to get both verbose output and the actual data bytes sent back and forth with the wmbus usb dongle.